Frequently Asked Questions

 Back to top

 Yes!
-First year elections are held every fall for the positions of Pod Representatives and Transfer Student Representative.
+First-year elections are held every fall for the positions of Pod Representatives and Transfer Student Representative.
 This is a great opportunity to get involved with SBA early and to contribute to the Lewis and Clark community.
-Contact Internal Vice President Lissette McIlmoil for more information on how to run for first year positions at lym@lclark.edu, or head over to the Elections portion of our webpage.
-Also, feel free to get involved with our committees, including Student Life, The Fine Print Newsletter, or the Co-Sponsorship Committee.
+Head over to the Elections portion of our webpage.
+Also, feel free to get involved with our committees, and keep an eye out for positions that open during the school year.

 Back to top